jkanev/educational-html-games/README.md

 ## Introduction ##
 [Table of Contents](#id-contents)

 Various small educational games.
-Each game consists of a single file -- to play a game, all you need is one (html) file.
+Each game consists of a single file -- to play a game, all you need is the one (html) game file and a standard internet browser.
+Games can be saved to your local PC/tablet/mobile and played there, sent via email, skype, etc,.
 Code is under a CC-BY license, please feel free to share with your friends.

 <div id='id-animal-sets-en'/>